what-is-avpn vpn-vs-proxy-server

 The key to this secure connection lies in encryption.
 When you connect to a VPN, it encrypts all data traveling between your device and the internet using complex algorithms.

 This encryption ensures that even if someone intercepts your data, they cannot decipher it without the correct decryption key.
-Most modern VPNs use advanced encryption standards like AES-256, which is considered virtually unbreakable.
+Most modern VPNs use advanced encryption standards like AES-256, which is virtually unbreakable.

 By using a VPN on public Wi-Fi, you create an encrypted tunnel that shields your data from prying eyes, allowing you to browse safely even on unsecured networks.